alpha01/reconquista-timeline/timeline.md

 # Catalan Counties (?-1165)
 - 1114 Catalonia Crusade led by Catalan and Pisans capture the Balearic Islands, the crusaders would abandoned the conquered territory months later
+- 1148 Catalonia The city of Tortosa is captured by Berenguer IV of Barcelona with the aid of crusaders

 # Kingdom of Aragon (1035-1165)
 - 1096 Aragon Huesca is captured by Pedro I